bgarciamoura/neovim/README.md

 Coc.nvim is almost plug'n play, you just have to install their extensions with the command: `:CocInstall coc-<name of extension>` and you're ready to go.

+To install the python provider system wide, you'll have to run the command `pip install pynvim` and you're ready to go.

 <strike>
 [I'm not part of Masonry](https://github.com/williamboman/mason.nvim)</br>
 [Our language is love](https://github.com/neovim/nvim-lspconfig)</br>